Biden says he would not back Israeli strike on Iran’s nuclear sites

 The escalation between two of the Middle East’s strongest militaries – while war continues to rage in Gaza and Lebanon – has stoked fears of an even broader conflict in the region.

-“The idea of Iran and Israel going after each other under the auspices of the United States will burn everyone in the Middle East and beyond,” political analyst Marwan Bishara told Al Jazeera.
+“The idea of Iran and Israel going after each other under the auspices of the United States will burn everyone in the Middle East and beyond,” said Al Jazeera’s senior political analyst Marwan Bishara.